aidandobkins/drink-bot/README.md

 # Drink Bot (React)

-To run this on the server, you have to make sure .env files are set to "PROD".
+To run this on the server, you have to make sure the port is set to what you want in .env, and create the .env file in the root directory.
+Run "sudo npm install" to install dependencies
-Run "sudo npm run build" in the root folder first.
+Run "sudo npm run frontendbuild" in the root folder first.
 Then run "sudo pm2 start index.js --name DrinkBot" in the backend folder.

 To run locally to test and develop, you need to do the above (but without sudo if you aren't on linux)